Bradima01/alx-system_engineering-devop/0x00-shell_basics/README.md

-Display current directory contents, including hidden files, Using the long format
+Display current directory contents in Long format with user and group IDs displayed numerically
+And hidden files (starting with .)